Monday, December 25, 2023

 Two old-fashioned paper dolls are shown wearing very similar blue hats with white plumes.

 The hat from that particular outfit looks strikingly like Little Fanny's fancy hat, so I'm throwing in a picture of Ellen and Fanny wearing their matching hats.
 The outfits are not as similar; I'm not sure if that's a result of changing fashions or just Fanny wearing her winter coat and muff in the wrong season, as she does in her story.
-Ellen also has a red cloak and basket of eggs ensemble that looks a lot like two of Fanny's market outfits.
+Ellen also has a red cloak and basket ensemble that looks a lot like two of Fanny's market outfits.
 It would be easy to confuse some of these pieces.

 An old-fashioned paper doll is shown in two different outfits, one with a dunce cap and the other a ragged outfit.
 In the ragged outfit the doll is shown lying under some trees.